Ozama River

 The Ozama River (Río Ozama) is a river in the Dominican Republic.
 It rises in the Loma Siete Cabezas mountain in the Sierra de Yamasá mountain range, close to the town of Villa Altagracia.
+It emptyies into the Caribbean Sea after passing through Santo Domingo, the country's capital.

 History

 In 1498, Bartolome Colon had a fort built on the Ozama River delta, which would later become the first permanent European settlement in the New World (Santo Domingo).
 The estuary at that time, "teemed with fish and where the Indians raised cassava and yams," according to Floyd.